 UGMs are one of the main ways in which you can democratically engage with your Students' Union.

-The UGM is held on Thursdays during term time from 6–7pm on the 1st floor café of the Saw Swee Hock Centre.
+The UGM is held on Thursdays during term time from 5pm in the 1st floor café of the Saw Swee Hock Centre.
 All LSE students are encouraged to attend.

 From time to time, senior figures in the School, as well as NUS Officers and other decision-makers, are invited to the UGM to speak to and answer questions from the student body.

 Voting on motions takes place online from 7pm on Thursday until 5pm on Friday.

 You can vote at www.lsesu.com/ugmvote by logging in.
 Simply log in with your School username and password to cast your vote.

 Submitting a motion is one of the best ways to make change at LSESU.
 If you want to change something in the Union, get your elected Student Representatives to lobby the School on a particular issue or inform the Union’s stance on a global issue, you can do so by proposing a motion.